Slope inequalities for KSB-stable and K-stable families: Slope inequalities

 Moreover, the slope inequality \eqref{E:slope-curves} is sharp since it is attained for non-isotrivial families of hyperelliptic stable curves such that every node of each fiber of $f$ is non-separating (and indeed these are the only families of stable curves attaining the equality in \eqref{E:slope-curves}), see \cite[Thm.
 4.12]{CH}. \end{remark}

 \begin{remark} In the special case $n=2$ and $L=K_{X/T}$, and under the assumptions that $X$ has terminal singularities (and hence isolated singularities since $\dim X=3$) and a general fiber $F$ (which is automatically smooth) is of general type, then \begin{enumerate}[(i)] \item the slope inequality in Corollary \ref{C:Xiao-high1} was proved by Ohno \cite[Prop.
-2.1]{Ohno} (under the stronger assumption that $X$ is $\Q$-factorial) without the assumption that $\phi_{K_F}$ is globally generated; \item the slope inequality in Corollary \ref{C:Xiao-high2} was proved by Hu-Zhang \cite[Thm.
+2.1]{Ohno} without the assumption that $\phi_{K_F}$ is generically finite; \item the slope inequality in Corollary \ref{C:Xiao-high2} was proved by Hu-Zhang \cite[Thm.
 1.7]{HZ} without the assumption that $K_F$ is globally generated, using methods of positive characteristics (and indeed \cite[Thm.
 1.7]{HZ} holds also in positive characteristics). \end{enumerate} Moreover, in this special case, Ohno proved in \cite[Prop.
 2.1]{Ohno} that the equality in Corollary \ref{C:Xiao-high1} cannot occur unless $f$ is isotrivial, see Proposition \ref{P:slopepair}\eqref{P:slopepair1} for a generalisation. \end{remark}

-The second slope inequality that we prove is a refinement (at least for $n\geq 3$) of the one obtained in Theorem \ref{T:Xiao-higher}, under the stronger assumption that $L_F$ gives a birational map and it is subacnonical (on a resolution of singularities).
+The second slope inequality that we prove is a refinement (at least for $n\geq 3$) of the one obtained in Theorem \ref{T:Xiao-higher}, under the stronger assumption that $L_F$ gives a birational map and it is subcanonical (on a resolution of singularities).

 \begin{theorem} Assume we are in the set-up \eqref{setup} and suppose that $f_*\O_X(L)$ is nef, $\phi_{L_F}$ is birational and $n\ge 2$.
 Let $s \in \mathbb N$ such that $K_{\tilde F}-sP_{\ell} \ge 0$.
 Then